Tiko Schep Unravels Business Processes for Better Development Results

-In today’s installment of our rapid developer profile series, we’re featuring Tiko Schep, Consultant at Magnus.
+In today’s maker profile, we’re featuring Tiko Schep, Consultant at Magnus.
 Hear why he likes to focus on understanding the business problem and dissecting the relevant processes before digging into development.

 I received my bachelor’s degree in artificial intelligence from the University of Amsterdam, thinking it would be interesting to analyze and find ways to make computer programs intelligent.
 While I was in university, I also worked for a ticketing software company, running reports in SQL, which came in handy when I eventually moved to working in the Mendix platform.

 After university, I realized that I was more interested in the process behind the program rather than in the technical components that make the process work.
 So I changed focus and decided to do a master’s in Human centered multimedia.
 Here, I learned about multimedia systems and how they interact with users.
 In my master thesis, I combined my two studies by optimizing the content delivered in a mobile app based on the user history.

 After my studies, I started working at Magnus, who already had a rapid development practice with Mendix.
 At first, I worked on Android development projects, using my knowledge of Java from my studies.
 But I quickly moved to join the team of developers who worked in the Mendix platform.

 2. How did you ramp up?